-Remain calm at all times, and utilize jackpots (more treats or better treats) when your dog accomplishes something that was difficult for him; i.e. not pulling you toward the neighbor dog!
+Please remember to remain calm at all times, and utilize jackpots (more treats or better treats) when your dog accomplishes something that was difficult for him; i.e. not pulling you toward the neighbor dog!
 Jackpot for any eye contact or focus on you!
 Keep leash training sessions short and FUN!
 You can train several times a day, but you don’t want to push you or your dog past the point of fun!
-Puppies, especially, have short little attention+ spans and if you insist on puppy training past the point of fun, usually around 5 minutes, your pup may start to dislike, and dread training!
+Puppies, especially, have short attention spans and if you insist on puppy training past the point of fun, usually around 5 to 15 minutes, your pup may start to dislike, and even dread training!

-Scheduling multiple training sessions throughout the day will help your dog learn more quickly because dogs like schedules and he will look forward with happy anticipation until you can go out again!
-I like training right before breakfast, lunch or dinner because my pups are hungry and pay more attention, and I can even use their kibble (food) for reward!
+Scheduling multiple training sessions throughout the day will help your dog learn more quickly because dogs like schedules and he will depend on, and look forward with happy anticipation until you can go out again!
+I like training right before breakfast, lunch and dinner because my pups are hungry and pay more attention to me, and I can even use their kibble (food) for reward!

-I recommend teaching your dog to sit and stay prior to leash training!
-Having a reliable sit/stay will enable you to ask for this command if your dog starts pulling on the leash, this will help you refocus his mind and help him back to your side!
-It is also safer to have a dog that has a reliable sit/stay so that you are not pulled out in traffic while working together!
+I recommend that you begin teaching your dog how to sit and stay prior to beginning any leash training!
+Having a reliable sit and stay will enable you to ask for this command if your pup starts pulling on the leash.
+This will help you refocus his attention and help him get back to your side!
+It is also safer to have a dog that has a reliable sit and stay, so that you are not pulled out into traffic while walking together!
 Leash training, like all dog training, requires immense amounts of patience on both your parts!
-But, the payoff will be a well-trained dog that all your friends envy, and a relationship of love and trust!
-So grab your clicker and a pocket full of treats and get out there!
+But, the payoff will be a well-trained dog that all of your friends envy, and builds a relationship of love and trust!
+So, grab your clicker and a pocket full of treats and get out there!
 Have some fun together while learning valuable skills!
-When your dog has mastered the leash check out loose leash training!
+When your dog has mastered leash walking check out loose leash training!

 More Leash Training Tips: